troychaplin/priority-plus-nav-block/README.md

 ### Block Settings (Inspector Sidebar)

 **More Button Label**
-- Default: "More"
+- Default: "Browse"
 - Customize the text displayed on the overflow button

 **More Button Icon**
-- Horizontal Dots (•••) - Default
+- None (no icon) - Default
 - Chevron Down (▼)
 - Plus (+)
 - Menu (≡)